nvbogu/Natural-Language-Understanding-API/README.md

 It is really that simple!

+*Hint*: You can access the models pipeline by opening the config.yml file.
+I have reduced the dimensions of the SpacyEntityExtractor to ["PERSON"] which let the extractor only be able to extract persons.
+Delete this line if you also want to identify other entities e.g. organisations.

 ## How to test the model

-In this section I will give you an example how you can test your model in python jupyter notebook.
+In this section I will give you an example how you can test your model in Python Jupyter Notebook.
 I used a local RASA server and Windows for this purpose.
-You can also use another operating system and your public accessible RASA-Server as well but you need to change the server address accordingly.
+You can also use another operating system and your public accessible RASA server as well but you need to change the server address accordingly in the intent_entity_confidence_test.ipynb file.

 The testfile is located at:

 ```sh
 voice_assistant_ai_for_conference_systems/tests/intent_entity_confidence_test.ipynb
 ```
-Hint: If GitHub says: "Sorry" you can view the file here: https://nbviewer.jupyter.org/github/Ameckto/voice_assistant_ai_for_conference_systems/blob/main/tests/intent_entity_confidence_test.ipynb
+*Hint*: If GitHub says: "Sorry" you can view the file here: https://nbviewer.jupyter.org/github/Ameckto/voice_assistant_ai_for_conference_systems/blob/main/tests/intent_entity_confidence_test.ipynb

-The test file sends pre-defined use-cases to the RASA-Server and evalutes the reponses.
+The test file sends pre-defined use cases to the RASA server and evalutes the reponses.
 It also prints charts to find a good min_confidence value which can filter out wrong results (hopefully).

+You can simply add more or other use cases by altering the according dictionaries.

 ## License

-Feel free to use my code.
+This project is open source for everyone.